FEAST

 Statistical Modeling:

-• Parameter Cloud Representation: Models gene-level mean, variance, and sparsity in a unified latent manifold
+• Parameter-cloud representation: models gene-level mean, variance, and sparsity in a unified latent space

-• C-vine Copula: Captures nonlinear and asymmetric dependencies among gene parameters
+• C-vine copula modeling: captures nonlinear and asymmetric dependence among gene parameters

 Simulation Framework:

-• Expression Alteration: Tunable perturbations in mean, variance, and sparsity for robustness testing
+• Expression alteration: tunes mean, variance, and sparsity for robustness testing

 3D Interpolation:

-• Optimal Transport: Wasserstein barycenter-based interpolation between parameter clouds
+• Optimal transport: Wasserstein-style interpolation between parameter clouds

 Key Results